The Pipe Platform Achieves Security and Compliance Milestone with SOC 2 Type I Attestation. Learn More

-Originally part of WebRTC, getUserMedia has become essential for media capture tasks such as video recording, audio recording, taking pictures, and enumerating available devices.
-These examples showcase how getUserMedia enables a range of key scenarios, making it a vital tool for modern web applications.
+Originally part of WebRTC, getUserMedia has now become essential for tasks such as video recording, audio recording, taking pictures, and enumerating available devices.

 table of contents

-πŸŽ₯🎀 Example 1: Video and Audio
+πŸŽ₯🎀 Example 1: Capture Audio and Video

 <video id="video" autoplay playsinline> </video>